avdpunks/avdpunks.github.io/_posts/2022-02-18-AVDxWebContentFilter.markdown

 Resource: [Onboard devices to the Microsoft Defender for Endpoint service | Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/onboard-configure?view=o365-worldwide)

-2. Turn on the web content filtering feature.
+### Step 2 -  Turn on the web content filtering feature.

-Logon to the Microsoft Defender Security Center portal (https://securitycenter.windows.com)
+1. Logon to the Microsoft Defender Security Center portal (https://securitycenter.windows.com)

-From the left-hand navigation menu, select Settings > General > Advanced Features.
+2. From the left-hand navigation menu, select Settings > General > Advanced Features.
 Scroll down until you see the entry for Web content filtering and switch the toggle to On and Save preferences.

 ![2022-02-18-004.png](/assets/img/2022-02-18/2022-02-18-004.png)

-3. Configure web content filtering policies
+### Step 3 - Configure web content filtering policies

 Web content filtering policies specify which site categories are blocked on which device groups.
-To manage the policies, go to Settings > Rules > Web content filtering.
+To manage the policies, go to **Settings > Rules > Web content filtering**.

 ![2022-02-18-005.png](/assets/img/2022-02-18/2022-02-18-005.png)